-On December 20, 2019, the Company entered into a strategic alliance (the "Strategic Alliance") with Edible Arrangements, LLC ("EA") and Farids & Co.
-LLC ("Farids," and together with EA and any permitted transferees, "Edible"), pursuant to which, among other things, the Company will become the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
+In December 2019, the Company entered into a strategic alliance (the "Strategic Alliance") with Edible Arrangements, LLC and its affiliates (collectively, "Edible"), pursuant to which, among other things, the Company will become the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
 In connection with the Strategic Alliance, the Company entered into a strategic alliance agreement, an exclusive supplier operating agreement and a warrant agreement with Edible.
-In addition, on March 7, 2020, the Company entered into an ecommerce licensing agreement with Edible, whereby Edible sells a wide variety of chocolates, candies and other confectionery products produced by the Company or its franchisees through Edible's websites.
+In addition, in March 2020, the Company entered into an ecommerce licensing agreement with Edible, whereby Edible sells a wide variety of chocolates, candies and other confectionery products produced by the Company or its franchisees through Edible's websites.